-You are here Home The Dunning-Kruger Effect
+You are here Home The Dunning-Kruger effect

-In the field of psychology, the Dunning-Kruger Effect is a cognitive bias in which people with low ability at a task overestimate their ability.
+In the field of psychology, the Dunning-Kruger effect is a cognitive bias in which people with low ability at a task overestimate their ability.
 It is related to the cognitive bias of illusory superiority and comes from the inability of people to recognize their lack of ability.
 Without the self-awareness of metacognition, people cannot objectively evaluate their competence or incompetence.

 As described by social psychologists David Dunning and Justin Kruger, the bias results from an internal illusion in people of low ability and from an external misperception in people of high ability; that is, the miscalibration of the incompetent stems from an error about the self, whereas the miscalibration of the highly competent stems from an error about others.
 Colloquially, people experiencing this bias are said to be at the top of "Mount Stupid," although this is not used in scientific articles about the Dunning-Kruger effect.